manaakiwhenua/agent_template/README.md

 A "gis-vector" or "gis-raster" land use sources the initial land use from external data files (see [External land use layers](#external-land-use-layers))

 The time for which the present land use has been in place is tracked for each patch, and assigned a random number value on setup that falls between 0 and the value of `decision-interval`.
-Then, farmers will not simultaneously revise their decisions in any one year when the model is run.
+Then, farmers will not simultaneously revise their decisions in any one year.

 #### Rule setup